 Other than being a symbol of love and intimacy, the rose is also popular in history books after the War of the Roses.
 The Romans and Greeks revered the rose as signs of the goddesses of love, Venus and Aphrodite.

 When do Universal Symbols Come in Handy for Designers?

 • add a bit of imagination to their illustrations

 • make their content more relatable

 Which symbols did you find most intriguing?
 Is there a symbol you have in mind but can’t find on the list?
 Let us know in the comments section!

 FAQs: Universal Symbols and Their Meanings

-2) What are symbols known in messaging?
+2) How are symbols used in messaging today?

 Modern messaging symbols or emoticons are found on nearly every messaging platform.
 They can also be recognized as ordinary keyboard characters used in text-based messages to reflect human facial expressions.

 3) How are symbols used in writing?